-In the strict mode, CKAN will not start unless all config options are valid according to the validators defined in the configuration declaration.
+Warning: This configuration option has no effect starting from CKAN 2.11.
+The default behaviour going forward is the old strict mode, where CKAN will not start unless all config options are valid according to the validators defined in the configuration declaration.
 For every invalid config option, an error will be printed to the output stream.